david-luison-starkey/bash-annotations/README.md

 The first time an injection annotation detects its target function being invoked, then the listener function (which performs the injection) is consumed, and the target function is re-declared with the newly injected code.

+Variables declared within an injection annotation may be accessed by an annotated function (by referencing their namespace, even if local scope).

 ```bash
 @inject PRE